 A: They should look for ways to prevent the problem from reoccurring.

-Myths about lumbar sacral pain
+Myths about lumbar-sacral pain

 1. Lumbar sacral pain is due to disk herniation.